Yes, the Kuiper building has a gender neutral bathroom located in room 207A.

 An effective orientation should be on-going and not limited to the first few weeks of work.
 As a new employee, you should work closely with your supervisor and other colleagues in your unit or department to ensure that you have all the information and resources you will need to feel comfortable and prepared.
 A New Employee Checklist (PDF) is available to help you track your orientation progress.

 As a new employee of the University of Arizona, there are many orientation activities available to assist you with your transition.
-This web page was designed to acquaint you with some of the formal orientation programs offered on campus.
+Arizona Public Service Orientation was designed to acquaint you with some of the formal orientation programs offered on campus.